 It went on for about eight years until Gil moved to Pendleton or Klamath Falls or some other city where they like country music.
 After that it kind of died out until 1988.

 Gil had moved back to the big city (well Salem) and Steve was by then stuck in Albany (where they unfortunately also like country music).
 They were near enough to hook up again and start attending Linfield football games each fall.
 They also began remembering the old BWC days when we were all defiling any appreciation those who participated may have once had for basketball.
 That brought chuckles from the wives (Vickie and Yvonne) who did not believe we could pull something like that off under any circumstance – meaning no matter how many beers we had.
 We bet them we could.

 Boy did we show them.
 Sixty people showed up to our first BWC-Homecoming Bearcat-Hating, Lute-Bating, Stroud-Needs-A-Dating Tailgating Party.
 That was 30 years ago.
 Since then we’ve added a golf tournament (since we weren’t physically able to screw up basketball anymore we decided to try golf) which drew Gil, Steve, John Ekemo and a bottle of Peach Schnapps to the first one.
 It now draws 80 men and women.
 Things really began ballooning from there.
 Hayden took us to the next level of success (and work) by catering our tailgater and then adding a Casino Party at night.
-Linfield took note.
-Now we work with them on putting on the tailgate event for the whole campus.
+It’s turned into a full weekend for sure.